iotaledger/wallet.rs/docs/libraries/README.md

 - [Python](./python/)

 ## Getting Started
 It is a recommended approach to start your interactions with IOTA on a `testnet` network.
-The official libraries incorporate an automatic node discovery mechanism and so endpoint API is not important to get you started.
+API load balancer: api.lb-0.testnet.chrysalis2.com

 Network explorer is available at [IOTA Tangle Explorer](https://explorer.iota.org/chrysalis).